Wednesday Slot in The SMH/Age (D&LS)

 Hi All,

-Last year my wife and I made our debut in The Sydney Morning Herald and The Age with the publication of a cryptic and quick on the puzzles page.
-Our designation is “D&LS”.
-We share the fourth and fifth (if there is one) Thursday of the month with another setter, RK, meaning it could be two months between crosswords.
+Last year my wife and I made our debut in The Sydney Morning Herald and The Age with the publication of a cryptic and quick on the puzzles page in the NS slot.

 David & Linda Stickley